 Switch+Shift CEO and “The Optimistic Workplace” author Shawn Murphy dismisses managers who say that they do not need to motivate employees.
 He argues that kindness, thoughtfulness, and being human is as relevant as ever in the workplace (Murphy, n.d.).

 Moreover, GrowBiz Media CEO, president, and founder Rieva Lesonsky explains that managers who remember that they were once employees might motivate employees better.

 WorkStride Marketing Director Ingrid Catlin observes that managers have this habit of only telling employees what needs to be done but not explaining to them why they need to do it.
 Knowing the reason behind every directive will motivate employees to take action carefully.

 Respect, honesty, and support are strong motivators in a manager-employee relationship.
 In a survey on how managers can meet employees’ needs, employees recognized respect as one of the most essential behaviors of a manager.

 Encourage respect, honesty, and support among employees when holding meetings, sending emails, providing feedback, and resolving problems (Stobierski, 2019).

-To recognize a good job performance means to build an emotional connection with employees, which is always a key factor to employee engagement.
+To recognize a good job performance means building an emotional connection with employees, which is always a key factor in employee engagement.
 Recognition satisfies employees’ self-esteem and sense of belongingness within the workplace (Murphy, n.d.).